 Always transplant “wet to wet.”
 Make sure every place you will be digging, both “from” and “to,” is moist to reduce shock to the roots.
 Take time to water both locations the day before.

 Begin by digging straight down around the plant’s edge, about as far out from the center as the branches are.
 Then thrust the shovel into the dirt at an angle to dislodge the root ball.

-Just before you dig, clip off excess foliage, spent flowers, or rogue branches.
+Just before you replant, clip off excess foliage, spent flowers, or rogue branches.
 This minimizes the amount of water the disturbed roots need to supply the plant.

-At the destination, dig a hole larger than the root ball.
-The rule of thumb is “dig a five dollar hole for a fifty cent plant.”
+At the destination, dig a hole wider but not deeper than the root ball.
 Remove any rocks or other obstructions.
 Fragments of children’s toys or chunks of wood from last summer’s deck project make poor soil amendments.
 Add slow release organic fertilizer to the bottom of the hole.

-Plant your herb so the base is slightly higher than ground level.
+Plant your herb so the top of the root ball is slightly higher than ground level.
 The soil in the hole will compact over time.
 This is also a golden opportunity to rotate the plant so it will grow upright and not lean awkwardly.
 Return the remaining soil to the hole, breaking up any large clods as you go.